 print "({$dbssize['size']} {$dbssize['type']})";

 ?>

-After you have entered the appropriate information into the block, click the Save block button.
+After you have entered the appropriate information into the block, click on the Save block button.
 The block will be created and added to the list of available blocks.
 To add it to your dashboard, simply drag it into one of the available regions.
-The resulting dashboard will appear similar to the following.
+The resulting dashboard will appear similar to the following:

-Insert 1223_03_06_Database_Size_Block.png
+Insert image 1223_04_06.png

-After you have finished modifying your database, click the Done button to return to the regular view.
+After you have finished modifying your database, click on the Done button to return to the regular view.

+Overlay window

+As you may have noticed in the previous screen shots, the administration pages no longer appear in their own page.
+Instead, they open an overlay window which appears on top of your normal site content as shown below:

+Insert image 1223_04_02.png

+This allows you to easily return to your content after you have completed your administrative changes.
+You can close the overlay window by clicking on the X at the top right hand corner of the overlay panel.

 Appearance section

 The Appearance section gives you control over the themes installed on your site.
-When you first click the Appearance link, you are taken to a list of themes that have been installed on the site.
+When you first click on the Appearance link, you are taken to a list of themes that have been installed on the site as shown on the following page:

-Insert 1223_03_07_Themes_List.png
+Insert image 1223_04_07.png

 From this page, you can enable or disable themes and set the active theme which is used when displaying content.
-If you expand the Administration theme link, you can change the theme used when administering the site.
+The Administration theme drop down allows you to change the theme used when administering the site.
 This functionality is identical unchanged from Drupal 6.
-In Drupal 6, you could reach this functionality by selecting Administer > Site building > Themes.
-Clicking on the Configure link allows you to change the display of various elements within the site, set logos and shortcut icons, etc. The exact settings that are available depend on the theme being configured.
+In Drupal 6, you could reach this functionality by selecting Administer | Site building | Themes.
+Clicking on the Settings link for an enabled theme allows you to change the display of various elements within the site, set logos and shortcut icons, and so on.
+The exact settings that are available depend on the theme being configured.
 This functionality matches the Drupal 6 functionality.

-Installing and Updating Themes (and modules)
+Installing and updating Themes and Modules

-As you may have noticed on the list of available themes, there are links at the top of the page to install and update themes.
+As you may have noticed on the list of available themes, there are links at the top of the page to Update existing theme and Install new theme.
 These are new features within Drupal 7, and they definitely make life easier for administrators.
-Let's start by looking into Installing new themes and then we will review updating themes.
+Let's start by looking into installing new themes and then we will review updating themes.

-Installing new Themes (and Modules)
+Installing new Themes and Modules

-To start the installation process for a theme, click the Install a new theme link.
-This will display a form where you can install a theme or module as shown below.
+To start the installation process for a theme, click on the Install new theme link.
+This will display a form where you can install a theme or module as shown below:

-Insert 1223_03_08_Install_New_Theme.png
+Insert image 1223_04_08.png

-There are two different ways you can install a theme, you can either install the module directly from the Drupal.org site, or you can upload a module from your local machine that has either been downloaded from the Drupal.org site or built locally.
+There are two different ways you can install a theme.
+You can either install the theme directly from the Drupal.org site, or you can upload a module from your local machine that has either been downloaded from the Drupal.org site or built locally.

 To install a theme from the Drupal.org site, you will first need to visit Drupal.org and find a theme that you want to use.
 After you have found a theme, visit the project page for the theme.
-Scroll down to the releases section and right click on the Download link.
+Scroll down to the releases section and right click on the Download link:

-Insert 1223_03_10_Copy_Link_Location.png
+Insert image 1223_04_10.png